Fan interactions and pre-release content with Seraphine, Riot Games’ upcoming champion, is making League of Legends history.

 — Seraphine⭐🌊 (@seradotwav) August 22, 2020

-Riot Games has now all but confirmed Seraphine as their new champion by giving her a place within their in-game universe.
-An official collaboration between her and K/DA has finally quelled all doubts, where nothing had really cemented her position within League of Legends up until now.
+Riot Games has finally confirmed Seraphine as their new champion by giving her a place within their in-game universe.
+An official collaboration between her and K/DA has finally quelled all doubts, Riot Games has now released her abilities.

-Whilst this pretty much guarantees another K/DA skin to add to our fancy collections, it is unlikely that this will happen until after the current PsyOps event.
 With the virtual pop idol group headlining the World Finals opening ceremony back in 2018, we can expect something similar towards the end of October with the upcoming 2020 Worlds in Shanghai.
+Here’s the comeback teaser with Seraphine as the newest addition.

 League of Legends has a habit of releasing a variety of champions into different roles each year.
-With Sett as the bruiser in top lane, Lilia running around the jungle, Yone assassinating poor souls in mid and Samira becoming the new broken ADC, this leaves Seraphine as our guaranteed new support for 2020.
-Until her release, check out her content and fan interactions on Twitter.
+Functioning as an alternative to Sona, you can be sure that Seraphine will be the new support everyone will have their eyes on.
+Until her release in patch 10.22, check out her content and fan interactions on Twitter.